onflow/flow-nft/README.md

 with the [Flow Playground](https://play.flow.com) or with the [Visual Studio Code Extension](https://github.com/onflow/flow/blob/master/docs/vscode-extension.md#cadence-visual-studio-code-extension).

+If you are not making/testing any modifications to the standard contracts, they are already deployed to the addresses listed above and you can just import from those directly instead of deploying them yourself.

-The steps to follow are:
+If you want to test changes to the standards, the steps to follow are:

 1. Deploy `ViewResolver.cdc`
 2. Deploy `NonFungibleToken.cdc`, importing `ViewResolver`.
 3. Deploy `ExampleNFT.cdc`, importing `NonFungibleToken`.

-If you are not making any modifications to the standard contracts, they are already deployed to the addresses listed above and you can just import from those directly instead of deploying them yourself.

 Then you can experiment with some of the other transactions and scripts in `transactions/` or even write your own.
 You'll need to replace some of the import address placeholders with addresses that you deploy to, as well as some of the transaction arguments.